 “But I didn’t smile.
 My secret was my advantage.
 Other than quirking an eyebrow in Ilona’s direction, I made no sign to her.
 But we both drew our wands.
 And so did Shmedly.

 “I was about to say, ‘Blow the rules,’ but Shmedly was already doing so.
-His first jinx turned my right wand into an eel, which I threw at him, blocking the aim on his follow-up curse.
-With my left wand I fired a stunning charm that hit his right shoulder, but its only effect was to knock him slightly off balance.
-In my surprise I failed to shield myself from his third curse.
+His first jinx turned my right wand into an eel, which I threw at him, blocking the aim of his follow-up curse.
+With my left wand, I fired a Stunning Spell that hit his right shoulder, but its only effect was to knock him slightly off balance.
+In my surprise, I failed to shield myself from his third curse.
 I didn’t hear what he said, but when I saw a bolt of green light coming at me I thought it was the end.

 “At that moment, a flight of doves came out of Ilona’s wand.
 Several of them dropped dead as they deflected the green light from Shmedly’s curse.
 He stumbled again, momentarily confused as to where the birds had come from.
 ‘Should have closed the bloody window,’ he grumbled while effortlessly deflecting my body-bind curse.

 “Whatever he tried next, it was no spell I had ever seen before; it flew at me like an arrow made of purple smoke.
-Fortunately, Ilona had me covered with a shield spell, while I retaliated with a tinnitis curse.
-Like my first spell, it hit him in the chest—yet he shook it off.
+Fortunately, Ilona had me covered with a shield spell, while I retaliated with a Tinnitus Curse.
+Like my first spell, it hit him in the chest – yet he shook it off.
 I couldn’t touch him with anything.
 Shmedly was getting as frustrated as I was.
 ‘How are you doing that?’ he screamed as Ilona blocked yet another spell from hitting me.

 “Ilona yelled, ’Cover yourself, dear,’ and while I did so she aimed her wand at a badly scratched broomstick leaning next to the door.
 A moment later, Shmedly was ducking under a series of blows from the broom handle, while I pumped a jellylegs jinx, a disarming spell, and three different types of transfiguration spells into him.
 Nothing had any effect.